 Revenue Recognition - Contributions and grants are recognized in the period received, including unconditional pledges when promised, at their fair value.
-Conditional grants and pledges are recognized as revenue in the period in which the conditions have been substantially satisfied.
-At December 31, 2020, conditional grants totaled \$1,500,000 and consisted of funds received to be used under a Guarantee Facility Agreement (Note 3).
-Conditional grants outstanding totaled \$290,719 at December 31, 2019, and the conditions included in this grant were satisfied and grant revenue was recognized during the year ended December 31, 2020.
+Conditional grants and pledges are recognized as revenue in the period in which all conditions have been met.
+Conditional grants totaled \$1,332,849 and \$1,500,000 at December 31, 2021, and 2020, respectively, and consisted of funds received to be used under a Guarantee Facility Agreement (Note 3).